Huizhou in Anhui — Huizhou Culture in Ink Paintings

 Qianlong Emperor had Toured in South for Six Times, All Were Subsidize by A Wealthy Huizhou Merchants Led by Jiang Chun.

-However, during Daoguang Emperor's reign period (1821 — 1850), the government implemented some reformative policies that caused Huizhou Merchant group huge loss, then followed by dumping of western products and large-scale wars, Huizhou Merchants declined quickly.
+However, during Daoguang Emperor's reign (1821 — 1850), the government implemented some reformative policies that caused Huizhou Merchant group huge loss, followed by the dumping of western products and large-scale wars, which declined quickly.

-Today, their history, culture, proudness, and characteristics are still lying in the ancient building complex, museums, and handicrafts of the Huizhou area.
+Today, their history, culture, pride, and characteristics remain in the area's ancient building complex, museums, and handicrafts.